ThirstyGit/ecommerce/README.md

 ```

 ## Todo
-1. Shops need to be able to upload their own image.
-3. We need better fonts.
+1. We need better fonts.
 4. Need to add alt property to images.
 6. Need to replace dummy data on the index page.
 8. Make a purchase page.